gordonmaloney/Flashback/README.md

-Flashback is a flashcard app, built using the MERN stack.
+Flashback is a MERN, spaced-repition flashcard app, designed with teachers in mind.

 It uses a spaced repetition system, similar to programs like Anki, to optimise retention.